SalvatoreRa/artificial-intelligence-articles/articles/deep_dive_KAN.md

 # Kolmogorov-Arnold Networks (KANs): A Deep Dive into Next-Gen Neural Networks

-Kolmogorov-Arnold Networks (KAN) are a class of neural networks inspired by the Kolmogorov Arnold representation theorem, that promise to be more performant and interpretable than traditional neural networks.
-Here we delve into what they are, how they compare to MLPs, and their applications.
+Kolmogorov-Arnold Networks (KAN) is a class of neural networks inspired by the Kolmogorov-Arnold representation theorem, that promise to be more performant and interpretable than traditional neural networks.
+Here we delve into what they are, how they compare to MLPs and their applications.

 ## What are the Kolmogorov-Arnold Networks (KANs)?

-  **Kolmogorov-Arnold Networks (KANs)** are a new type of neural network that is based on the *[Kolmogorov-Arnold representation theorem](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Arnold_representation_theorem)* (while classical neural networks are based universal approximation theorem, according to which a neural network could approximate any function).
+  **Kolmogorov-Arnold Networks (KANs)** are a new type of [neural network](https://en.wikipedia.org/wiki/Neural_network_(machine_learning)) that is based on the *[Kolmogorov-Arnold representation theorem](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Arnold_representation_theorem)* (while classical neural networks are based universal approximation theorem, according to which a neural network could approximate any function).

 According to the Kolmogorov-Arnold representation theorem, any multivariate function can be expressed as a finite composition of continuous functions (combined by addition).
 To make a simpler example, we can imagine a cake as the result of a series of ingredients combined together in some way.
 In short, a complex object can be seen as the sum of individual elements that are combined in a specific way.
 In a recipe, we add only one ingredient at a time to make the process simpler.